 It’s almost like a horror movie starring toxins: you, the protagonist, are searching high and low for the dangerous toxins that are making life miserable.
 You suffer from headaches, breathlessness, and dizziness.
 You buy organic food, keep your home spick and span, and work out to stay fit.
 And, yet…you suffer.
 And you aren’t sure why.

 The culprit, my friend, may be toxins lurking in your furniture and textiles.
+And, in this post, we’re going to look at how to disinfect furniture.
+Disinfect them of all germs, and then treat them for toxins, as well!

-Toxins Lurking in Your Furniture?
+What About Toxins in Your Furniture?

 Science has long known about chemicals commonly found around the house that could cause health problems.
 We’ve covered the toxins found in household cleaners, in your clothes, and in personal care products.
 We’ve talked about phthlates, and more.